-In the solvency balance, the Group's life and non-life business is fully consolidated through the parent company KLP and its subsidiaries KLP Skadeforsikring AS og KLP Bedriftspensjon valued by the equity method.
+In the solvency balance, the Group's life and non-life business is fully consolidated through the parent company KLP and its subsidiaries KLP Skadeforsikring AS og KLP Bedriftspensjon AS are fully consolidated.

+The other business areas are included as equity investments in the consolidated balance sheet, as these are valued by the equity method.
 This means that earnings from these activities is included in the group's profit and the value of equity investments.
 Any distributions from these activities reduce share value.
 These shares are treated as strategic shares in the calculation of solvency capital requirements.
 Tier 1 and 2 capital from the banking and asset management companies are part of the Group's Tier 1 and 2 capital.
 The capital requirements from these activities are also included in the Group's capital requirement.